 How Herpes can be Spread or Transmitted

-There are two ways Herpes can be transmitted to someone:
+There are two ways Herpes can be transmitted:

 When noticeable symptoms are present (including warning signs such as itching and tingling, as well as when the outbreak is healing and crusted or closed over).